Close

 Language:

-Please note that Speaking and Listening is not now directly assessed as part of the GCSE but will be certificated separately.
-We do still believe this to be a vital life skill and therefore students will still be taught speaking and listening units.
+Please note that Speaking and Listening is not now directly assessed as part of the Language GCSE but will be certificated separately.
+We do still believe this to be a vital life skill and therefore students will still be taught a short speaking and listening unit.

 What texts would you recommend?